zcking/HackerRank/README.md

 # HackerRank
-My HackerRank solutions (some of them at least...)
+HackerRank solutions in various languages, by @andersy005 and myself.